tobis1441/object-recognizer/README.md

 # object-recognizer

-Download and install the cli tool conda.
+## Setup workspace

+Download and install python 3.10.14.
+This download should include pythons package manager "pip".
+Verify this by typing in the command line:

+`pip --version`

-We use this to install the necessary dependencies.
-Therefore, in the Command Line:
+We use pip to install the necessary dependencies.

-conda env create --file environment.yml --name=recognizer-env
+First we setup a virtual environment, where the dependencies will be saved to.
+This is to not clash with any global dependencies AND make the environment repoducable.
+The necessary dependencies and version are listed in the requirements.txt file.
+### Create the virtual environment
+`python -m venv object-recognizer-env`

+### Activate the virtual environment
+On Windows then activate the environment with:
+`object-recognizer-env\Scripts\activate`

+On Linux/macOs:
+`source object-recognizer-env/bin/activate`

+### Install the dependencies
+Then, in the Command Line type:
+`pip install -r requirements.txt`

 Then choose the correct python interpreter in your IDE of the newly created environment.

-You can install new dependencies by

-conda install ...

-and export your dependencies into the environment.yml with:

-conda env export --no-builds -c conda-forge

 Now download the model from: